planningcenter/api-docs/source/includes/_services.md

 A position within a team.

-Potentially confusing attributes:
+### Attribute Info

+<span class='attribute-info-name'>negative_tag_groups</span>

-  - negative_tag_groups: If the Team is assigned via tags, these are Tags where the option "None" is specified.
+If the Team is assigned via tags, these are Tags where the option "None" is specified.

+<span class='attribute-info-name'>tag_groups</span>

-  - tag_groups: If the Team is assigned via tags, these are Tags where the option "Any" is specified.
+If the Team is assigned via tags, these are Tags where the option "Any" is specified.

+<span class='attribute-info-name'>tags</span>

-  - tags: If the Team is assigned via tags, these are specific Tags that are specified.
+If the Team is assigned via tags, these are specific Tags that are specified.

 ### List Team Positions